-While it may seem like a weird stretch to discuss the relationship between gum recession and chronic fatigue, low sex drive, etc., after watching our interview with Dr. B, you’ll see how all these seemingly unrelated pieces fit together very well.
+While it may seem like a weird stretch to discuss the relationship between gum recession and chronic fatigue, low sex drive, etc., after watching our interview with Dr. B, you’ll see how all of these seemingly unrelated pieces fit together very well.

 “Sleep apnea is the most important health concern ever.”

-Bottom line, if we aren’t getting a restful night’s sleep, how can we expect to have a vital expression of our genetic potential?
+The bottom line is, if we aren’t getting a restful night’s sleep, how can we expect to have a vital expression of our genetic potential?